voussoir/etiquette/README.md

 - Add a `Photo.merge` to combine duplicate entries.
 - Generate thumbnails for vector files without falling victim to bombs.
 - Allow photos to have nonstandard, orderby-able properties like "release year".
 How?
-- Make the FFmpeg path configurable.
-Some kind of global config?
-Or part of the database config file?
-It's not like every photodb needs a separate one.
-I don't like using environment variables for application config but maybe it would be appropriate here.
 - Improve the appearance of album page.
 Too many section headers and the "Create album" interface should allow giving a title immediately.
 - When users have '%' or '#', etc. in their username, it is difficult to access their /user/ URL.
 I would prefer to fix it without simply blacklisting those characters.
 - Currently, the Jinja templates are having a tangling influence on the backend objects, because Jinja cannot import my other modules like bytestring, but it can access the methods of the objects I pass into the template.
 As a result, the objects have excess helper methods.
 Consider making them into Jinja filters instead.
 Which is also kind of ugly but will move that pollution out of the backend at least.